 Simple and unassuming, this raspberry almond crumb cake completely stole my heart.
 The cake is tender and buttery, a balanced contrast to the crunchy cinnamon crumbles on top.
 Paired with toasted almonds, juicy raspberries, and a dusting of confectioners’ sugar– I can say with confidence that it was love at first bite.

 Let me teach you how to make it.
-There’s only 2 parts: cake and toppings.
+Like my regular crumb cake, there’s only 2 parts: cake and toppings.

 I began with my sour cream crumb cake as the base.
 This is a very soft cake that starts with creamed butter and sugar and stays incredibly moist with the addition of sour cream.
 You’ll add vanilla extract for flavor and to make the cake extra special, a little almond extract too.